melvincarvalho/userguide/README.md

 <img src=".gitbook/assets//Public_Folder.png" alt="Folder View (Public)" width="1024" style="border: 1; border-style:solid; border-color: rgb(200,200,200)">

-_Tip: To return to the default View, click the Solid icon in the top-left corner of the Data Browser._
+_**Tip:** To return to the default View, click the Solid icon in the top-left corner of the Data Browser._<br />
-_NB1: When viewing another person's pod, make sure to add the origin of that pod as a trusted app on your own profile._
+_**NB1:** When viewing another person's pod, make sure to add the origin of that pod as a trusted app on your own profile._<br />
-_NB2: When viewing another person's pod, if you want to make use of Developer or PowerUser features, you need to set your preferences file (often found at /settings/prefs.ttl on your pod) to be world-readable.
+_**NB2:** When viewing another person's pod, if you want to make use of Developer or PowerUser features, you need to set your preferences file (often found at `/settings/prefs.ttl` in your pod) to be world-readable._

 ## Log In
 To access your data, and data to which you have permission to access, you must log in: